bmritz/ai-ghostfunctions/README.md

 ```

 By default, a ghostfunction will dispatch a sensible prompt to OpenAI GPT-4 that includes the function name, the docstring, and function arguments, parse the result from OpenAI and return it as the result of the function.

+Ghostfunctions will retry and send the data to gpt-3.5-turbo if it looks like the OPENAI_API_KEY does not have access to gpt-4.

 Yes, it returns strings for now.
 I'll update that probably soon, so expect a breaking change there.